juxor/afaq/markdown/secA1.md

-. . has an undivided share in the property of the company"_ because by _"participation in losses and gains . . . the collective force [i.e. surplus] ceases to be a source of profits for a small number of managers: it becomes the property of all workers."_ [**The General Idea of the Revolution**, p.
-222 and p.
+. . has an undivided share in the property of the company"_ because by _"participation in losses and gains . . . the collective force [i.e. surplus] ceases to be a source of profits for a small number of managers: it becomes the property of all workers."_ [**General Idea of the Revolution**, p.
+222 and
+p.
 223] Thus, in addition to desiring the end of exploitation of labour by capital, true socialists also desire a society within which the producers own and control the means of production (including, it should be stressed, those workplaces which supply services).
 The means by which the producers will do